Polarization Tracking and Active Compensation Using Classical Headers in Quantum Wrapper Networking: Experimental Setup

 The fiber link under test lies between the Northwestern University Evanston campus and StarLight in downtown Chicago.
 It is looped back at StarLight by an 8$\times$8 switch to create a total of 47.8\,km underground fiber link.
 The performance of our method in this metropolitan scale system depends on the attenuation and total polarization mode dispersion (PMD).
 This fiber link has a total attenuation of 19\,dB at 1310\,nm due to the insertion loss of the single mode fibers, the switch at the StarLight location, and splicing and connector losses.
 The attenuation has not been a factor in our measurements thus far partly because the sensitivity of our polarization measurement is enhanced by the PDFA.
 Sensitive detectors such as avalanche photodiodes or SFPs with higher power budgets can also be used to limit the impact of attenuation.
 In Fig.~\ref{fig:fiber_link}(a), the normalized Stokes parameters of the deployed fiber link are shown over two days.

-These measurements are taken by a Thorlabs PAX polarimeter with a rate of 100\,samples/s.
+These measurements are taken by launching a CW laser at 1300\,nm through a fiber polarizer and the deployed 47.8\,km link.
+The evolution of the polarization state of the transmitted classical light is monitored using a Thorlabs PAX polarimeter at a sampling rate of 100\,samples/s.
 The corresponding Fourier spectra in Fig.~\ref{fig:fiber_link}(b) reveal that the polarization fluctuations are dominated by low-frequency components below $\sim$0.02\,Hz, with negligible amplitudes at higher frequencies.
 This indicates that polarization evolution in the deployed loop occurs on timescales of tens of seconds to minutes.
 Such low-frequency behavior is favorable for practical quantum networking systems since it enables reliable polarization tracking and compensation.
 These measurements establish the baseline polarization dynamics of the deployed fiber and motivate the use of header-based polarization monitoring and stabilization for robust long-haul quantum network operation.